WordPress Statistics 2023 – Usage and Security Stat Information

 #15.
 The most popular WordPress theme has earned over 12 million

 #16.
-WordPress is capable of taking care of 80-90 percent of crawling issues of Google
+WordPress is capable of taking care of 80-90 percent of the crawling issues of Google

 According to a former head of Google’s webspam team, most of the sites built with WordPress are capable of ranking higher in search results.
 This is because the CMS of WordPress can take care of 80 to 90 percent of Google’s crawling issues.
 This clearly shows that WordPress sites are SEO-friendly.